Zwerd/zwerd.github.io/_posts/2026-02-09-BuildingThreatGate.md

 ---
 layout: post
-title: "Building ThreatGate - From IIS Text Files to a Modern IOC Management Platform"
+title: "Building IOC&YARA MGMT → ZIoCHub - From IIS Text Files to a Modern IOC Management Platform"
 categories: [cybersecurity, development, python]
-tags: [ioc, threat-intelligence, flask, soc]
+tags: [ioc, threat-intelligence, flask, soc, ziochub]
 ---

 ## The Story Behind ThreatGate 🚀

 So, here's the thing... 😅

 Anyone who's been following my work knows that about a year ago, I built a system based on IIS that had one simple goal: to serve IOC feeds from the SOC team to various security systems in the network.
 I didn't overthink it - just made something super simple based on TXT files.

 *"It's just text files, how complicated can it be?"* 🤔